Anybody2007/Anybody2007/README.md

 💼 **LinkedIn:** Arijit Sarkar

 If you're working on **network automation, infrastructure automation, cloud networking, NetDevOps, or API-driven infrastructure**, I'd be happy to connect.

----

-### ⚡ One principle I try to follow

-> **Don't automate just because you can.
-Automate when it makes infrastructure safer, repeatable, and easier to operate.**